Love, Weddings & Other Disasters

-Love, Weddings & Other Disasters is a 2020 romantic comedy film written and directed by Dennis Dugan, from a story by Dugan, Eileen Conn and Larry Miller.
+Love, Weddings & Other Disasters is a 2020 American romantic comedy film written and directed by Dennis Dugan, from a story by Dugan, Eileen Conn and Larry Miller.
 It stars Diane Keaton, Jeremy Irons, Maggie Grace, Diego Boneta and Andrew Bachelor.

-It was released on December 4, 2020, by Saban Films.
+It was released on December 4, 2020, by Saban Films and was a critical and commercial failure.

 Plot

-Jessie a florist gets dumped mid parachute jump, she ends up dropping her ex-boyfriend in to a lake next to a wedding which she ends up crashing in to unable to control her parachute, Jessie goes viral and is dubbed "the wedding trasher".
-Jessie is later unexpectedly hired to be a wedding planner by the modern fiancé Liz of Robert a man who is running for mayor and create a fun party atmosphere for the reception.
+Jessie, a florist, gets dumped mid-parachute jump, she ends up dropping her ex-boyfriend into a lake next to a wedding, which she ends up crashing into, unable to control her parachute.
+Jessie goes viral and is dubbed "the Wedding Trasher".
+Jessie is later unexpectedly hired to be a wedding planner by the modern fiancé Liz of Robert, a man who is running for mayor, and create a fun party atmosphere for the reception.

-The Bride Liz and groom Robert have conflicting ideas on the wedding the brides wants a modern wedding with a band and a party the groom was a traditional wedding with a string quartet.
-The groom ends up hiring equally perfectionist and demanding wedding planner Lawrence Phillips who Jessie crashed into with her electric scooter.
+Bride Liz and groom Robert have conflicting ideas on the wedding-the bride wants a modern wedding with a band and a party, the groom wants a traditional wedding with a string quartet.
+The groom ends up hiring equally perfectionist and demanding wedding planner Lawrence Phillips, who Jessie crashed into with her electric scooter.
 The two wedding planners start to butt heads with their different views.

-Lawerence Phillips a perfectionist OCD planner who gets set up on an impromptu blind date with a women who is actually blind.
-Lawerence is a widower who hasn’t been on a date in 5 years and has become grumpy and bitter unable to laugh.
-Sarah the blind women opens Lawrence to new things although he keeps messing up he tries very hard even putting a blindfold on to experience life as she does.
+Lawrence Phillips, a perfectionist OCD planner, gets set up on an impromptu blind date with a woman who is actually blind.
+Lawrence is a widower who hasn't been on a date in 5 years and has become grumpy and bitter, unable to laugh.
+Sarah, the blind women, opens Lawrence to new things although he keeps messing up.
+He tries very hard, even putting a blindfold on to experience life as she does.
 Lawrence starts to become happy and even nice.

-Robert the Mayoral candidate and groom’s brother Jimmy is the polar opposite of his brother.
+The groom's brother Jimmy is the polar opposite of his brother.
 Jimmy is a gambler and in a large amount of debt with some dangerous people.
-Jimmy goes on a tv show called Crash couples to win money and ends up being chained together with a stripper called Olga for 24 hours while being filmed who is also trying to win money to get away from her life.
+Jimmy goes on a TV show called Crash Couples to win money and ends up being chained together for 24 hours while being filmed with a stripper named Olga, who is also trying to win money to get away from her life.